1020 Brussels

 Otherwise, it is quite difficult to spot the design from a distance for many people.
 One can feel the immense effort put in by the architectural designer even though the ceiling of the Winter Garden is so high up and not easy to appreciate.

 Due to this stupendous glass dome ceiling images of Royal Greenhouses of Laeken seen online, I made my way to Royal Greenhouses of Laeken to witness the magnificent monument.
-In my opinion, the glass dome ceiling has the best maintenance among all.
+In my opinion, the glass dome ceiling has the best maintenance of all.
 You can see a shiny coat of new green paint and unstained glass panels.

 The Winter Garden was the first greenhouse built for King Leopold II.
 Due to its enormous space, the Winter Garden is the home to many species of palm trees.
-The Winter Garden first inauguration was in 1880 for the engagement of a royal family member, Princess Stéphanie.
+The Winter Garden’s first inauguration was in 1880 for the engagement of a royal family member, Princess Stéphanie.

 ⑳ Maquet Greenhouse

 Constructed in 1902, Maquet Greenhouse took after the name of Henri Maquet who is one of the two architects responsible for completing the greenhouse complex after the death of Alphonse Balat in 1895.
-Maquet Greenhouse is 90° of Winter Greenhouse and not accessible to the public.
+Maquet Greenhouse is 90° from Winter Greenhouse and not accessible to the public.

 ㉑ Banquet Greenhouse

-Following the arranged path of the Royal Greenhouses of Laeken, the Winter Greenhouse is the last conservatory to see the botanical collection of King Leopold II before arriving at the exit point of Orangery building again.
+Following the arranged path of the Royal Greenhouses of Laeken, the Winter Greenhouse is the last conservatory to see the botanical collection of King Leopold II before arriving at the exit point of the Orangery building again.
 Over here, there are some souvenir stalls and large photos of the Royal Greenhouses for purchase.

 There is one snack stall around the corner.
 At the corner of the building is the Banquet Greenhouse.
 After walking in the Royal Greenhouses of Laeken for a while, people can sit inside the Banquet Greenhouse to enjoy some sunlight.